bertrandmartel/multi-event-library/README.md

 });
 ```

-## close all listeners / unregister receivers
+## Close all listeners / unregister receivers

 In your onDestroy() you have to call the close() method
 ```